sigstore/docs/content/en/docs/about/overview.md

 This traditional approach has several weaknesses:

-- Identity.
-How do you know the person signing the artifact is who they say they are?
+- **Identity**: How do you know the person signing the artifact is who they say they are?
-- Key management.
-How do you keep the private key secure so it can’t be lost or stolen?
+- **Key management**: How do you keep the private key secure so it can’t be lost or stolen?
 How do you make the public key easily accessible for users, but also protect it from tampering by a malicious attacker?
-- Key revocation.
-If the keypair is compromised, how do you distribute new keys in a way that convinces users of your legitimacy and that you’re not an attacker?
+- **Key revocation**: If the keypair is compromised, how do you distribute new keys in a way that convinces users of your legitimacy and that you’re not an attacker?

 Sigstore addresses these problems by helping users move away from a key-based signing approach to an identity-based one.
 When using Sigstore’s full capabilities, your artifact is:

-- Signed.
-With easy-to-use tooling (called Cosign)
+- **Signed**: By using a Sigstore client (Cosign).
-- Verified.
-By checking your identity with our certificate authority (called Fulcio)
+- **Verified**: By checking your identity with our certificate authority (Fulcio).
-- Witnessed.
-By recording the signing information in a permanent transparency log (called Rekor)
+- **Witnessed**: By recording the signing information in a permanent transparency log (Rekor).

 The signer can even forgo using long-lived keypairs.
 With “keyless” or “ephemeral key” signing, users verify the artifact using the transparency log for signature verification rather than keys.
 Sigstore improves on traditional methods of signing to be more convenient and secure:

-- Convenience.
-Users can take advantage of convenient tooling, easy container signing, and can even bypass the difficult problem of key management and rotation.
+- **Convenience**: Users can take advantage of convenient tooling, easy container signing, and can even bypass the difficult problem of key management and rotation.
-- Security.
-With Sigstore, the artifact is not just signed; it’s signed, verified, and witnessed.
+- **Security**: With Sigstore, the artifact is not just signed; it’s signed, verified, and witnessed.

 ## How Sigstore works